-Huntington area soup kitchens and food pantries feed struggling families.
+Huntington area free soup kitchens and food pantries feed struggling families.
 They also help the homeless, children, and single parents among others.
 Not only may they offer food, but most have holiday meal boxes or Christmas toys.
 Other assistance may be clothing items, hygiene supplies, free school supplies, and more; in addition to food.
-More on Cabell County food pantries.
+More on Cabell County free food pantries.

 Southwestern Community Action Council

 This non profit organization, located at 540 Fifth Avenue in Huntington (304-525-5151) offers families a diverse range of assistance programs and services including job training, energy saving weatherization assistance, help with paying heating bills, grants for rent, and the the Low Income Energy Assistance Program (LIEAP).